washingtonsteven/sidescroller-explore/README.md

 ## Notes
 (This section is mostly for me to take notes on ideas, thoughts, or just tricky things about Phaser that I should remember in the future)

+Hm, may have to use P2 physics to get better collisions.
+I know I've done this before...

 ## Potential Resources
 (This section is just for me to list links to new resources, art, tutorials, etc., that I should check out in the future and/or have as a reference)